|The Frankfurt-Tipp rating:|

 Monsieur Claude (Christian Clavier) and his wife Marie Verneuil (Chantal Lauby) are the proud parents of four beautiful daughters.
-The couple loves not only their children, but also their family traditions.
-Therefore they are not very pleased when their first three daughters choose husbands who do not correspond at all to their traditional ideas: Ségolène (Emilie Caen) marries the Chinese Chao (Frédéric Chau), Isabelle (Frédérique Bel) the Muslim Rachid (Medi Sadoun) and Odile (Julia Piaton) finally the Jew David (Ary Abittan).
-Every family reunion becomes a multicultural test of stress for the parents and every conversation an emotional minefield.
-All hope now lies in little daughter Laure (Elodie Fontan).
-When she announces her intention to marry a French Catholic, Claude and Marie find the world fine again - until they face their son-in-law, the black Charles (Noom Diawara).
-Now the disaster seems perfect.
-But when Charles' family arrives from Africa for the wedding and his father André (Pascal Nzonzi) reveals similarly great reservations against this mixed marriage, the chaos really gets going…
+The couple not only love their children, but also family traditions.
+Therefore, they are less than pleased when their first three daughters choose husbands who are so unlike their traditional beliefs: Ségolène (Emilie Caen) marries the Chinese Chao (Frédéric Chau), Isabelle (Frédérique Bel) the Muslim Rachid (Medi Sadoun), and Odile (Julia Piaton) finally the Jew David (Ary Abittan).
+Every family reunion becomes a multicultural stress test for the parents and every conversation an emotional minefield.
+All hope now rests on little daughter Laure (Elodie Fontan).
+When she announces that she wants to marry a French Catholic, all is well again for Claude and Marie - until they come face to face with their son-in-law-to-be, the black Charles (Noom Diawara).
+Now disaster seems perfect.
+But when Charles' family arrives from Africa for the wedding, and his father André (Pascal Nzonzi) reveals similar reservations about this mixed marriage, the chaos really begins.

-Very good is the fact that the film isn't positioned rather one-sided like other multicultural comedies and calls for you to open up to other cultures in order to really understand them.
-Rather, de Chauveron also tries to show how difficult it can be when one has to realize that one's own, very important traditions disappear more and more as a result and that at some point they are only rudimentarily present.
-With a mixture of subversive humor and unrestrained slapstick, the film actually manages not only to romanticize the mixture of different cultures, but also to take the worries of more traditionally minded people seriously and to portray Monsieur Claude not only as a stubborn bourgeois or disguised racist.
+It is very good that the film is not positioned as other multicultural comedies rather one-sided and calls for that you only have to open up to other cultures to really understand them.
+Rather, de Chauveron also tries to show how difficult it can be when you have to realize that your own, very important traditions are disappearing more and more as a result and at some point are only rudimentary at best.
+With a mixture of subversive humor and unrestrained slapstick, the film actually manages not only to romanticize the mixing of different cultures, but also to take the concerns of more traditionally minded people seriously and to portray Monsieur Claude not only as an obdurate bourgeois or closet racist.